 WHY DO WE SAY “DYE” AND NOT “DYE” LEATHER?

-To dye is to imbue something with a color: to give it a coloring different from the original one.
+To dye leather is to impregnate something with a color: to give it a coloring different from the original one.

 To tint is to uniformly cover something with a light coloring: to give it a tint.